 A poncho, a tarp or something similar, i.e., parachute canopy, plastic sheets) can be used to build an improvised shelter.
 Here are some ideas to get you started:

 The best location for an outdoor shelter is preferably near a good water source, out of sight and away from pests and predators.
 Take stock of your surroundings and identify potential shelter spots, then check out the available materials you can use to build your shelter.
 You’ll need durable materials that can withstand harsh elements.
 Your EDC survival kit should always have a piece of tarp either in your bag or your vehicle.
-Tarp is always worth its weight when it comes to SHTF scenarios.
+A tarp is always worth its weight when it comes to SHTF scenarios.

 1) Tarp Survival Shelter

-You can build a pretty serviceable tent using a piece of tarp, some 1/2″ grommets and reinforced corner materials.
-A shelter made of tarp is relatively easy to make- you just have to put up 2 sides of a tarp over a length of rope and secure each end of the tarp to the ground.
+You can build a pretty serviceable tent using a piece of tarp, some 1/2″ grommets, and reinforced corner materials.
+A shelter made of a tarp is relatively easy to make- you just have to put up 2 sides of a tarp over a length of rope and secure each end of the tarp to the ground.

 You may use the tarp in combination with a wooden frame for a makeshift shelter you can fall back to come night time.
 A frame can be constructed using natural materials; a pole can be leaned to a trunk, or a branch can be positioned so you can fit right under the tarp tent.
 It’s not too difficult to set up a tarp tent with whatever’s on hand.